k-tech-italy/krm3/docs/guides/developer/bump.md

 increment detected: PATCH

 ```
 When bumping, `CHANGELOG.md` is generated automatically.
-It includes all commits that have correct format which is `type(optional:scope): description`
+It includes all commits that have correct format which is `type(optional:scope): description`.
+If you want to know more about how to correctly create commits click [here](commit.md)
 ```
 ## 1.5.32 (2025-09-09)